JackSzwergold/Writing/memories/The First Time Any Gal Saw My Junk.md

 Lauren—who was a bit chubby and sleepy eyed—was flipping through a copy of *Teen Beat* magazine that featured Mark Hamill on the cover and asked me “So, you like *Star Wars*?”
 To which I replied, “Yeah, I do.”
 She then looked through her copy of *Teen Beat* and tried to find some pictures of Mark Hamill and *Star Wars* related stuff like that.

 Her pal Lori—who always sat right next to her—had longish blonde hair that was braided on both sides and a huge honking set of braces in her mouth.
-Despite the fact she was an extremely slow eater—she was eating that peanut butter and jelly sandwich like sloth—she was really cute in my estimation.
+Despite the fact she Lori was known as an extremely slow eater—she was eating that peanut butter and jelly sandwich slower than sloth chewing on a twig—she was really cute by my own elementary school standards.

 When Lauren finally found some pictures in her copy of *Teen Beat* she leaned over to Lori, showed them to her and they both giggled and then showed the pictures to me and my friend.